wombleton/gitlaw-nz/acts/N/New Zealand Railways Corporation Act 1981.md

     (7) The Corporation may enter into any kind of contract for the carriage of goods described in [section 8][196] of the [Carriage of Goods Act 1979][195].

-    (8) Every person who makes or procures to be made any false statement in regard to any goods delivered upon the railway (whether in respect of their nature, quantity, weight, measurement, value, or otherwise howsoever) in any consignment note, waybill, or other document delivered in respect of those goods, commits an offence and shall, in respect of each offence, be liable on summary conviction to imprisonment for a term not exceeding 6 months, or to a fine not exceeding $2,000\.
+    (8) Every person who makes or procures to be made any false statement in regard to any goods delivered upon the railway (whether in respect of their nature, quantity, weight, measurement, value, or otherwise howsoever) in any consignment note, waybill, or other document delivered in respect of those goods, commits an offence and shall, in respect of each offence, be liable on conviction to imprisonment for a term not exceeding 6 months, or to a fine not exceeding $2,000\.

     (9) If in any such document there is any understatement of the quantity, weight, measurement, or value of the goods, or any misdescription of their nature, which if undetected might lead to their being charged for at less than the proper rate, then, in lieu of charges at the ordinary rate, and irrespective of any person's liability under the last preceding subsection, and whether the understatement or misdescription is wilful or not, charges at a special rate to be fixed by the Corporation, not exceeding double the ordinary rate on the whole consignment, shall be payable in respect of the goods.

     Compare: 1949 No 40 ss 23, 25; 1979 No 43 [s 31(1)][197]

+    Section 18(8): amended, on 1 July 2013, by [section 413][198] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 19 Conveyance of hazardous substances and dangerous goods